-"Covered Action" means a plan, program, or project that meets all of the conditions as defined pursuant to Section 21065 of the Public Resources Code.
+Per Water Code section 85057.5 “covered action” means a plan, program, or project as defined pursuant to Section 21065 of the Public Resources Code that meets all of the following conditions:

 - Will occur, in whole or in part, within the boundaries of the Delta or Suisun Marsh.